h4md153v63n/h4md153v63n/README.md

 <h2 align="left"><img src="https://raw.githubusercontent.com/sidbelbase/sidbelbase/master/wave.gif" width="20px"><strong> Hi, I'm H@mdi </strong><img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30px"></h2>

 I won Engineering 3 times, these are Computer Engineering, and the other two are Control & Automation Engineering and Astronautical Engineering at ITU.
-I completed only computer engineering at nights after working hours while working during the day because of life conditions.
+I completed only Computer Engineering at nights after working hours while working during the day because of life conditions.

 I work in IT and security fields many+ years.
 In addition, I am a self-motivated and continuous learner.
 Furthermore, I can pay attention to the details.
 I am gritty and willing to be challenged in order to improve more hacking skills.
 My aim is to use my technical knowledge so as to benefit other people and organizations.